Gestify-ML/yolo/README.md

 ---

-'structured_prune.py' is used for performing structured (coarse) pruning on a trained YOLO model.
+`coarse_prune.py` is used for performing structured (coarse) pruning on a trained YOLO model.
 It removes redundant channels and layers to optimize performance for mobile deployment.
 The script has the following arguments:
-*	--model – The path to the trained YOLO model to be pruned.
+* `--model` – The path to the trained YOLO model to be pruned.
-*	--sparsity – The fraction of the model to prune (e.g., 0.3 removes 30% of the least important channels).
+* `--sparsity` – The fraction of the model to prune (e.g., 0.3 removes 30% of the least important channels).
-*	--output – The directory where the pruned model will be saved.
+* `--output` – The directory where the pruned model will be saved.
-*	--fine-tune – (Optional) If set, the pruned model will be fine-tuned on the dataset to recover accuracy.
+* `--fine-tune` – (Optional) If set, the pruned model will be fine-tuned on the dataset to recover accuracy.
-*	--epochs – (Optional) The number of fine-tuning epochs (default: 10).
+* `--epochs` – (Optional) The number of fine-tuning epochs (default: 10).
 Only relevant if --fine-tune is enabled.

 ---

 `fine_prune.py`, is used for performing unstructured (fine-grained) pruning on a trained YOLO model.
 It prunes weights (not entire channels/neurons) based on L1 magnitude.
 The script has the following arguments:
 * `name`, A name for the model
 * `--dataset`, The dataset to use, this must be given if not resuming.